romana1234/ada-template-website/Intro.md

 Through this project, the gender inequalities will be assessed in a quantitative and qualitative way.

+PS: We want to make sure that we accept all different types of gender, and everyone should be able to live out the one they feel they belong to.
+However, since the only information we received in the data was whether the character was male or female, and those are the most common genders, we only examine those two genders.
+-> I don't know if we want to write something like this??

 # General overview of the data